mattyowl/RSSMOSPipeline/README.md

 ## Software needed

-The pipeline is written in pure python (2.7.x; it should be trivial to port to python3).
+The pipeline is written in pure python (2.7.x / 3.x).
 It needs the following modules to be installed:

 * numpy (tested on 1.14.1)
 * scipy (tested on 0.17.0)